tardate/LittleArduinoProjects/ESP32/GettingStarted/README.md

 To program the ESP32 over USB, it is simply necessary to hold down the the BOOT button while compiling/uploading.
 If you let the button go before the final reset, the board will reset itself.
-If you keep the BOOT button pressed too long, it may be neceassary to press the EN/reset button to manually reset the board after programming is complete.
+If you keep the BOOT button pressed too long, it may be necessary to press the EN/reset button to manually reset the board after programming is complete.

 ![ide_programming](./assets/ide_programming.png?raw=true)